 This chapter provides a review of the main concepts to better understand the solution development direction.
-It is presented all the research, focused mainly on the mobile networks and on the mobile operating systems, that accompanies the entire implementation process.
+It is presented all the research, focused mainly on the mobile networks and the mobile operating systems.

-Each section presented aims in provide a deeper theoretical knowledge on a certain subject or to better expose fields or features and how they can be combined in our solution.
+Each presented section aims at providing a deeper theoretical knowledge on a certain subject or to better expose fields or features and how they can be combined in our solution.

 Mobile Network Evolution